Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

     General form:  i[name] [+node] [-node] dc [current] Example 1:     i1 1 0 dc 12

-**Comments:** Even though the books all say that the first node given for the DC current source is the positive node, that\'s not what I\'ve found to be in practice.
+**Comments:** Even though the books all say that the first node given for the DC current source is the positive node, that's not what I've found to be in practice.
 In actuality, a DC current source in SPICE pushes current in the same direction as a voltage source (battery) would with its _negative_ node specified first.

 \
 []{#Current sources, pulse, SPICE}